 EL GATO NEGRO TAPAS

-Simon Shaw opened El Gato Negro Tapas in a empty former pub in Ripponden in 2005.
+Simon Shaw opened El Gato Negro Tapas in an empty former pub in Ripponden in 2005.
 With a view to good luck and a nod to a favourite old shop in Madrid, he named it El Gato Negro (Spanish for the black cat).
 Strangely, it later transpired the pub had been called the Black Cat many years before.

 El Gato Negro’s move from the Pennine village of Ripponden to Manchester has proved a great success story.
-Simon, whose love of Spanish food was formed during earlier visits to the Basque country and Catalunya, whilst working for Havey Nichols’ in Leeds, then as Executive Head Chef at their exclusive flagship branch in Knightsbridge, London.
+Simon, whose love of Spanish food was formed during earlier visits to the Basque Country and Catalunya, whilst working for Havey Nichols in Leeds, then as Executive Head Chef at their exclusive flagship branch in Knightsbridge, London.

 El Gato Negro Tapas is now set in a beautifully restored building over three floors in King Street Manchester

-On the ground floor there is a buzzing bar serving casual Spanish charcuterie and cheeses, plus some of their classic tapas.
+On the ground floor, there is a buzzing bar serving casual Spanish charcuterie and cheeses, plus some of their classic tapas.
 No reservations are required here.

-The team are turning out top class tapas, non stop on a very busy Saturday lunch time, using impeccably sourced fresh produce from Spain and the UK
+The team are turning out top-class tapas, non-stop on a very busy Saturday lunchtime, using impeccably sourced fresh produce from Spain and the UK

 The second floor is home to the fashionable cocktail bar, "The Black Cat".
 Which has a unique retractable roof for those glorious Manchester summer months!